From IBWikiJump to navigationJump to search

 The Nilamata Purana describes the origin of Kashmir as coming from का ka (water) + शिमिरि shimir (to desiccate).
 Hence, Kashmir denotes “a land desiccated from water”.
 An alternative etymology proposes that Kashmir is a contraction of either Kashyap-mir(a) or Kashyapmeru, denoting the “sea of Kashyapa” or the “mountain of Kashyapa”, eponyms of the sage Rishi Kashyapa, the sage being credited with having drained the primordial Satisar Lake that occupied the Kashmir Valley before he reclaimed it from the water.

-Thus, the total area of the rajadom is 121,586 km², slightly larger than *here's* North Korea.
+- Thus, the total area of the kingdom is 121,586 km², slightly larger than *here's* North Korea.

 - Based, as much as possible, on World Map 2001.